Written by Mr. Crumbs.

 If gingivitis isn’t treated, it turns into periodontitis (gum disease), where the gums pull away from the teeth and form “pockets” below the gum line.
 Ultimately, if not treated, your bone and tissue break down and you could lose your teeth. (source)

 Gum disease is classified into different stages – depending on how deep these pockets are around your teeth.
 My condition was somewhere between “warning” and “act now.”
-Unlike the spider bite post, I’ll spare you the ugly picture here, but if you visit this site, you can see examples of the stages of gum disease.
+Unlike the spider bite post, I’ll spare you the ugly picture here, but if you research, you can see examples of the stages of gum disease.
 You would find me somewhere between mild and moderate.
 Fortunately, there was no bone loss and it was likely I’d keep my teeth.
 Whew!

 As it turns out, poor diet and smoking can be a major cause of gum disease, and both of these were a big part of my life for several years.
 Diabetes, stress and illness, among other things, can cause gum disease as well.